 For book lovers, there’s nothing like finding a new bookstore to check out.
 It’s like being a kid in a candy store.
-We want it all, we want it know, and we’ll have to pay for it later.
-There’s an abundance of great bookstores in New York City.
-You’ve probably checked out the well-known chains more than once but have you checked out the independent bookstores located in the city?
-If not, here’s 9 independent bookstores you should check out this weekend.
+Fortunately, there’s an abundance of great bookstores in New York City.
+You’ve probably checked out the well-known chains more than once, but have you checked out the independent bookstores?
+If not, here are several independent bookstores you should check out this weekend.

 1. STRAND